-In the early 1930s, the Stebbings were living in Pawtucket, RI and were in fellowship at Pawtucket Gospel Hall, an assembly with it’s background in the Open Plymouth Brethren movement.
-Mr. Stebbings had a small printing business in Attleboro.
-Through his business, he came to know the Quarnstroms and Jacobsens who were Attleboro residents.
-The three couples began meeting together in their homes to study the Scriptures.
+In the early 1930s, Arthur & Ceinwyn Stebbings were living in Pawtucket, RI and were in fellowship at Pawtucket Gospel Hall, an assembly with its background in the Open Plymouth Brethren movement.
+In 1935 they moved to nearby Attleboro, Massachusetts to launch a small printing business, and began meeting with two other couples, Walter & Florence Jacobsen and Eugene & Hilda Quarnstrom, to study the Scriptures in their homes.

-Good News has moved around a few times.
-From 1938 to 1950, they rented space in the Oddfellows Building on Bank Street and took the name Christian Assembly of Attleboro.
-From 1950 to 1954, they met in a converted garage at 32 Major Street, and there took the name Good News Chapel.
-In 1954, the assembly purchased an historic schoolhouse building at 138 South Main Street and remained there until 1976.
-The current land was purchased in 1977 and the original chapel wing of the current facility was built.
+As the small group grew, they rented space in the Oddfellows Building on Bank Street from 1938 to 1950 and took the name Christian Assembly of Attleboro.
+They moved to a converted garage at 32 Major Street from 1950 to 1954, and there took the name Good News Chapel.
+In 1954, the assembly purchased and renovated a historic schoolhouse building at 138 South Main Street and remained there until 1976.

-In 2004 the elder team of Alden Stebbings, Mark Wurster, Bill Silva, Matt Harris, Steve English, Rob Harkins, Steve DuPlessie and Dave Stebbings asked Ben Parker, a Gordon College Youth Ministries grad and experienced youth pastor, to serve full time as the Director of Youth Ministries at Good News.
-In 2005, they asked fellow elder Steve DuPlessie to leave his position in the marketplace and serve full time as the Teaching Pastor.
-A member of Good News since the mid 1970s, Steve combines marketplace experience with his gifts in pulpit teaching and pastoral care.
+In 2004 the elders hired Ben, a Gordon College Youth Ministries grad and experienced youth pastor, to serve full time as the Director of Youth Ministries at Good News.
+In 2005, the elders asked one of their own, Steve DuPlessie, to leave his position in the marketplace and serve as Teaching Pastor.
+Since 2020 Pete Smith, a graduate of Emmaus Bible College and Dallas Theological Seminary (ThM), has been serving as an elder and the Lead Pastor.

 Today the mission of Good News is still the same – “Leading people to faith and maturity in Christ.”
 The plan is two-fold: “Leading people to faith” through deliberate evangelism through personal relationships and community services – such as the weekly “City Supper” soup kitchen, rescue mission and nursing home outreaches, and the monthly free clothing distribution ministries – and “Leading people to maturity” through both targeted Sunday services that combine joyful praise and worship with preaching that aims at life change from God’s word to equip Christians for growth to spiritual maturity, and a church-wide culture of mid-week home small groups that we call Care Groups for Bible study, prayer and developing relationships for care and accountability.